Event table columns

-For more information about working with event tables, refer to Working with Event Tables.
+For more information about working with event tables, see Working with event tables.

 Event tables have the following columns: